On the Mumford-Tate conjecture for hyperk\"{a}hler varieties: Introduction

-In \S\textbf{\ref{k3m}} we prove the Mumford--Tate conjecture for hyperk\"{a}hler varieties of $\mathrm{K}3^{[m]}$-type.
-Our proof does not rely on the abelianity of their Andr\'{e} motives.
-Rather, we use Proposition \ref{thesplit} which says that $\MT^+(X)$ is a direct product factor of $\mathrm{G}_{\mathrm{mot}}^+(X)$; moreover, the complement satisfies various constraints and in particular it commutes with the action of $\mathfrak{g}_{\tot}\bigl(X(\mathbb{C})\bigr)$, see Lemma \ref{commuta}.
-For the $\mathrm{K}3^{[m]}$-type, we have a very effective understanding of this action\footnote{After this paper was written, the representations occuring in this way have been described for all the known deformation types in \cite{green2019llv}.
-It turns out that our method can be directly applied to prove the Mumford--Tate conjecture for varieties deformation equivalent to the O'Grady 10-dimensional variety constructed in \cite{O'G99}.} thanks to work of Markman \cite{markman2008}, and we deduce from his results that the Mumford--Tate group has finite index in the motivic Galois group.
-We apply Proposition \ref{prop:criterion} to conclude.
+In \S\textbf{\ref{k3m}} we complete the proof of our main result Theorem \ref{mtcK3type}.
+By Proposition~\ref{thesplit}, $\MT^+(X)$ is a direct product factor of $\mathrm{G}_{\mathrm{mot}}^+(X)$; moreover, the complement satisfies various constraints and in particular it commutes with the action of $\mathfrak{g}_{\tot}(X)$, see Lemma \ref{commuta}.
+For the $\mathrm{K}3^{[m]}$-type, we have a very effective understanding of this action thanks to work of Markman \cite{markman2008}, and we deduce from his results that the Mumford--Tate group has finite index in the motivic Galois group.
+For the $\mathrm{OG}10$-type, this finiteness follows instead from the complete description of the $\mathfrak{g}_{\tot}(X)$-representation on the cohomology given by Green-Kim-Laza-Robles \cite{green2019llv}.
+In both cases, we apply Proposition \ref{prop:criterion} to conclude.